 Angela Barbara, L.Ac., MSTOM

-Angela Barbara is licensed to practice acupuncture in the state of New York and New Jersey.
+Angela Barbara is licensed to practice acupuncture in New Jersey and New York.
 She earned her Masters Degree in Traditional Oriental Medicine from Pacific College in New York City.
 Angela is nationally board-certified in Acupuncture and Chinese Herbal Medicine by the NCCAOM, and she also holds certifications in Clean Needle Technique and Facial Rejuvenation Acupuncture.
-She has been in private practice in New York City since 2014, and is very excited to be joining Twelve Rivers Acupuncture in Hackettstown, New Jersey in 2016, and has recently opened the second Twelve Rivers location in Flanders, New Jersey.
+She started in private practice in New York City in 2014, joined Twelve Rivers Acupuncture in Hackettstown, New Jersey in 2016, and has recently opened the second Twelve Rivers location in Flanders, New Jersey.